Caddy Web Server Content Pack

 • "Caddy Webserver Logs"

-Hint: If this index set is already defined, then nothing will be changed.
-If this index set does not exist, then it will be created with retention settings of a daily rotation and 90 days of retention.
+Hint: If this index set is already defined, then nothing is changed.
+If this index set does not exist, then it is created with retention settings of a daily rotation and 90 days of retention.
 These settings can be adjusted as required after installation.

-Input via Filebeat together with Graylog Sidecar
+Input via Filebeat and Graylog Sidecar

 Please use the official Graylog Sidecar documentation to configure your Graylog server and your client(s).